-9 10 MUNICIPAL FINANCIAL VIABILITY AND MANAGEMENT SWOT ANALYSIS
+9.9 MUNICIPAL FINANCIAL VIABILITY AND MANAGEMENT SWOT ANALYSIS.

-STRENGHTS WEAKNESSES Sound financial management Low collection of billed revenue policies, procedures and practice in No monitoring and evaluating of work place and systems Preparation of sound monthly Poor contract management reporting and reconciliations and Weak Internal audit unit and none ensuring adherence to the policies functional audit committee Fully capacitated finance staff and Cash flow constraints have fully enrolled on MFMP Poor billing system programme Creditors not paid within 30 days Collection of VAT from SARS without Inability to attract qualified asset paying any commission to the service engineer provider (Internal collection) Low capital expenditure BID committees are in place Internally complying of Budget OPPORTUNITIES THREATS Maximise the Debt collection Dependency on grants and subsidies Exploit the Public Private Enterprise funding contracts Illegal connections and unmetered Imposing tourism levies connections Preservation of water Climate changes causing irregularities • Improving on the budgets and Drought impacting on community financial statements unrest Good credit rating through good Impairment of assets due to audit outcomes community unrest
+STRENGHTS WEAKNESSES Sound financial management policies, procedures and practice in place Preparation of sound monthly reporting and reconciliations and ensuring adherence to the policies Fully capacitated finance staff and have fully enrolled on MFMP programme Collection of VAT from SARS without paying any commission to the service provider (Internal collection) BID committees are in place Compromised collection rate No monitoring and evaluating of work and systems Poor contract management Poor billing system Creditors not paid within 30 days Unfunded budget Procurement plan not followed OPPORTUNITIES THREATS Maximise the Debt collection.
+Exploit the Public Private Enterprise contracts.
+Preservation of water (war on leaks Good credit rating through good audit outcomes.
+Dependency on grants and subsidies funding Illegal connections and unmetered connections Impairment of assets due to community unrest Inabillity to read all meters Culture of non payment